svalcken/fritzbox_exporter/README.md

       -password string
         The password for the FRITZ!Box UPnP service -test
-        print all available metrics to stdout
+        print all available SOAP calls and their results (if call possible) to stdout -collect
-      -json-out string
+        collect metrics once print to stdout and exit -json-out string
         store metrics also to JSON file when running test
       -username string